haproxytech/helm-charts/haproxy/README.md

   --set imageCredentials.password=MYPASSWORD
 ```

-Alternatively, use a pre-configured (existing) imagePullSecret in the same namespace
+Alternatively, use a pre-configured (existing) imagePullSecret in the same namespace:

 ```console
 helm install my-ingress haproxytech/haproxy  \